syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Styles.md

 ## Border Customization

 * SfDatagrid allows you to customize the grid borders to vertical, horizontal, both or none based on requirements.
-You have overridden the `DataGridStyle.GetGridLinesVisibility` method.
+To achieve this, you have to overridden the `DataGridStyle.GetGridLinesVisibility()` method.

 {% highlight c# %}